meklon101/tactical-shadow-rat/README.md

 ---

-📚 Project Purpose
+# 📚 Learning Objectives

-This project was developed for educational purposes to demonstrate:
+This project demonstrates:

 - Client-server architecture.
 - Network programming.
 - Python application development.
-- GUI development.
+- GUI programming.
-- Security concepts.
 - Data communication.
+- File integrity concepts.

 ---

-⚠️ Disclaimer
+# ⚠️ Disclaimer

-This project is intended only for:

-- Educational purposes.
-- Authorized testing.
+This project was created for educational purposes only.

+Use only in:
-- Controlled laboratory environments.
+- Personal testing environments.
+- Authorized laboratories.
+- Systems where you have permission.

-Using this software on systems without permission is prohibited.
+Unauthorized use on systems without permission is prohibited.

+---